vuebeijing/vue-press/blog/_posts/2019-11-24-vue-beijing-vue-basics-pt-2.md

 ### 🌮 Routing - Tasks!

-- Add a router link to the RestaurantCard.vue to lead to the page of that restaurant
+- Add a router link to the `RestaurantCard.vue` to lead to the page of that restaurant
-- Pass in the restaurant property of the RestaurantCard to the restauran page
+- Pass in the restaurant property of the `RestaurantCard` to the restaurant page
+-
 - Create a new route! (you can also create a new page to route to)